 - Activated charcoal (use if advised by the Poison Control Center)

-- A set of clean bedding and extra set of clean clothes for you and your family members are very important during an evacuation because laundry facilities may not be available.
+- Keep a set of clean bedding and extra sets of clean clothes in an easy-to-carry suitcase or duffle bag as part of your emergency kit.
+During an evacuation, laundry facilities may not be available.
 You also may be away from your home for an extended period of time.

 - Remember to dress for the weather and pack extra shoes and rain gear, like ponchos and umbrellas.

 - Paper cups, plates and plastic utensils (mess kits)